Aldo Balsano

 Aldo Balsano (born 1984) is a Brazilian-born professional beach soccer goalkeeper based in Miami, Florida who represented the U.S. Men's Beach Soccer National Team between 2013 and 2016.
 In addition to his sports career, he serves as a firefighter and emergency room trauma registered nurse.
 He is also the founder of the National Beach Soccer League.

 Early life and education

 Aldo Balsano was born June 5, 1984 in Brazil. played soccer for Mercer University.
 In 2005, he earned recognition as a member of the Atlantic Sun All-Freshmen Team.

 International career

 Balsano played as a goalkeeper for the United States men's national beach soccer team from 2013 to 2016.
 Over 31 appearances, he scored one goal against Japan in Dubai.
 Balsano made his international debut at the 2014 Beach Soccer Intercontinental Cup, where he scored his only goal in a match against Japan.
 The following year, he represented the USA at the 2015 CONCACAF Beach Soccer Championship in El Salvador.
 In 2016, he tied for the team lead with 14 appearances, capping his international career that year.
-In February 2019, Balsano was called up for a training camp in California with the U.S. Men's Beach Soccer National Team.
+In February 2019, Balsano was called up for a training camp in California.